mdjx/YeeManage/README.md

 ## Supported Globes

-Currently I can only guarantee will work with the `Smart LED Bulb 1S (COLOR)` as that's all I have access to.
+Currently I can only guarantee this will work with the `Smart LED Bulb 1S (COLOR)` as that's all I have access to.

 If you've successfully used this with other globes, please let me know so I can add them to this doc.